 High Definition Single Cell Assay (HD-SCA) workflow

-HD-SCA is our toolset to explore different phases of the disease at the single cell level.
-HD-SCA uses the ‘No-Cell-Left-Behind’ approach to identify rare cancer cells and then characterizes these cells by single cell genomics and single cell proteomics.
-Towards that end, we have established critical academic and public-private-partnerships.
+The importance of the liquid biopsy in understanding of the metastatic process and the potential use as a noninvasive route for cancer detection, characterization, and monitoring warrants the development of robust, reproducible detection and characterization of analytes for use in the clinical settings.
+HDSCA is our toolset to explore different phases of a disease at the single cell level.
+HDSCA uses the ‘No-Cell-Left-Behind’ approach to identify rare cells and characterizes them by single cell genomics and single cell proteomics.
+Towards that end, we have established critical academic and public-private partnerships.
 The ultimate goal is for our research to enable and motivate the necessary studies for clinical utility.

 Click here for a video describing the approach used by HD-SCA.